Mic-a-holic Ai: Promotion and concerts

-"Story" was promoted the most from the album, appearing in TV commercials for Fuji TV Flower Center, download services M-Up and Recochoku', and Morinaga's Jelly Weider drink range.
+"Story" was promoted the most from the album, appearing in TV commercials for Fuji TV Flower Center, download services M-Up and Recochoku, and Morinaga's Jelly Weider drink range.
 "Story" was also the June 2005 ending theme song for the TV Tokyo music show Japan Countdown.
-In 2012, "Story" was used as the ending theme song for the Nintendo 3DS game Rhythm Thief & the Emperor’s Treasure.
+In 2012, "Story" was used as the ending theme song for the Nintendo 3DS game Rhythm Thief & the Emperor's Treasure.

 Two other songs from the album received commercial tie-ups.
 "365" was the Fuji TV music comedy show Hey!
 Hey!
 Hey!
-Music Champ ending theme song, and in October 2005, the song "Queen" was made the Yu Shirota horror film Pray's theme song.
+Music Champ ending theme song, and in October 2005, the song "Queen" was made the Yu Shirota horror film Prays theme song.

 Ai made appearances on two famous radio shows to promote the album, NHK-FM Saturday Hot Request on May 28, 2005, and her own once off show on All Night Nippon, on July 15, 2005.

 Ai toured the album from July to October 2005 with the Japanese seven city tour, Mic-a-holic Ai Japan Tour '05.
 The tour final at Zepp Tokyo on October 24, 2005, was filmed for Ai's second live DVD, also titled Mic-a-holic Ai Japan Tour '05.